Anurag-Bharde/RandomNumberGeneratorWidget/README.md

 # RandomNumberGeneratorWidget

 NumberGeneratorWidget is a simple Java Swing application that allows users to input a number and generate a random number between 0 and the input number.
-The generated number is displayed using a number changing animation.
+The generated number is displayed using a number-changing animation.

-##Getting Started
+## Getting Started
 To use the NumberGeneratorWidget, you need to have Java Development Kit (JDK) installed on your computer.
 If you don't have it already, you can download it from the official Oracle website or use a package manager like apt or brew to install it.

-##Prerequisites
+## Prerequisites
 Java Development Kit (JDK) 8 or later

 ###Running the Widget